Addictions & Their Conditions

 - Pre-natal exposure

-Drug abuse can impact the health of the user and result in:
+Drug abuse and addiction can impact the health of the user and result in:

 - Memory impairment